zimeon/trilpy/README_secret.md

 ### Fedora API Section 5.
 [Resource Authorization](https://fcrepo.github.io/fcrepo-specification/#resource-authorization)

+  * `trilpy` uses `.acl` extension on resource URI as location of individual ACL if none was specified on creation (can PUT to that to create an ACL)
+  * `trilpy` rejects create resources with non-local ACLs (4xx per <https://fcrepo.github.io/fcrepo-specification/#link-acl-on-create>)

 Some implementation but out of data with spec draft, needs reworking.

 ### Fedora API Section 6.
 [Notifications](https://fcrepo.github.io/fcrepo-specification/#notifications)